hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 $ ierror 826000

-If you want to log out from iRODS you can run ``iexit full`` , but be sure that you need to log on again by executing ``ssh irods.hpc.kuleuven.be | bash`` if you want to use iRODS again.
+If you want to log out from iRODS you can run ``iexit full`` , but take into account that then you will need to log on again by executing ``ssh irods.hpc.kuleuven.be | bash`` if you want to use iRODS again.

 Working With Directories
 ------------------------